Roy-lab/Roadmap_RegulatoryVariation/README.md

 L-HiC-Reg simply uses features from 1 Mb regions as input into Hi-C reg.
 We used the code in generateLocalPredictions (see README there) to extract the features in a 1 Mb region from the whole of the output from the feature generation code.

-#Significant interaction calling: The code for calling significant interactions with the binomial method is provided
+#Significant interaction calling: The code for calling significant interactions with the binomial method is provided in the sigcallinter directory.

 #Scoring nodes based on significant interactions with SNPs: The code for mapping significant interactions to SNPs and scoring the genes based on their significant interactions with SNPs is provided in the mapregionpair_snp directory.
 This is what is used as input into the graph diffusion and MTGC pipeline.